apache/openwhisk/ansible/README.md

 ansible-playbook -i environments/<environment> couchdb.yml
 ansible-playbook -i environments/<environment> initdb.yml
 ansible-playbook -i environments/<environment> wipe.yml
-ansible-playbook -i environments/<environment> apigateway.yml
 ansible-playbook -i environments/<environment> openwhisk.yml

+# installs a catalog of public packages and actions
 ansible-playbook -i environments/<environment> postdeploy.yml

+# to use the API gateway
+ansible-playbook -i environments/<environment> apigateway.yml
+ansible-playbook -i environments/<environment> routemgmt.yml
 ```

-You need to run `initdb.yml` **every time** you do a fresh deploy CouchDB to initialize the subjects database.
+- You need to run `initdb.yml` **every time** you do a fresh deploy CouchDB to initialize the subjects database.
-The playbooks `wipe.yml` and `postdeploy.yml` should be run on a fresh deployment only, otherwise all transient
-data that include actions and activations are lost.
+- The `wipe.yml` playbook should be run on a fresh deployment only, otherwise actions and activations will be lost.
+- Run `postdeploy.yml` after deployment to install a catalog of useful packages.
+- To use the API Gateway, you'll need to run `apigateway.yml` and `routemgmt.yml`.
+- Use `ansible-playbook -i environments/<environment> openwhisk.yml` to avoid wiping the data store.
+This is useful to start OpenWhisk after restarting your Operating System.

 #### Limitation

-You can not run multiple CouchDB nodes on a single machine.
-This limitation comes from Erlang EPMD.
-When CouchDB forms a cluster, it counts on EPMD to find other nodes.
-If we want to run multiple nodes on a single machine, we must differentiate EPMD port(`4369`) for each nodes.
-But if this port is different on each nodes, they cannot find each other.
+You cannot run multiple CouchDB nodes on a single machine.
+This limitation comes from Erlang EPMD which CouchDB relies on to find other nodes.
-So if you want to deploy multiple CouchDB nodes, all nodes should be placed on different machines respectively.
+To deploy multiple CouchDB nodes, they should be placed on different machines respectively otherwise their ports will clash.

 ### Deploying Using Cloudant
 -   Make sure your `db_local.ini` file is set up for Cloudant.
-See [Setup](#setup)
+See [Setup](#setup).
--   Then execute
+-   Then execute:

 ```
 cd <openwhisk_home>